gildor2/UEViewer/README.md

 Build system utilizes GNU Tools for building, in particular - Bash and Perl.
 I've packaged Windows versions of these tools which was a part of [MinGW/MSYS project](http://www.mingw.org/).
-You can get everything what you need for a build [here](https://github.com/gildor2/UModel/releases).
-This page contains **BuildTools.zip**.
-You should download it and extract into some directory, let's say to *C:\BuildTools*.
-After that, put *C:\BuildTools\bin* to the system's *PATH* variable.
+You can get everything what you need for a build [here](https://github.com/gildor2/BuildTools).
+This page contains **BuildTools**.
+You should download it and extract into some directory (press the green button "Clone or download", then "Download ZIP").
+Let's say you extracted them to *C:\BuildTools*.
+After that, add *C:\BuildTools\bin* to the system's *PATH* environment variable.
 As an alternative it is possible to create a batch file which will temporarily modify *PATH* and then execute build script.
 Here's an example of such file:

     @echo off